B1. Number Sense

 Suggest that students examine their representations in Part 1 to determine possible calculations to solve the problems rather than using drawings to illustrate the statement.
 Add that they can use the drawings if desired.

-Note: The aim is to allow students to move from semi-concrete representations toward the reasoning that underlies the mathematical operations.
+Note: The aim here is to allow students to move from visual representations toward the reasoning that underlies the mathematical operations.
 However, the goal is to not present an algorithm or set of steps to be followed, but rather to allow students to establish connections between the meaning of the problem, the numbers involved, and the reasoning they imply.
 In this sense, Appendix 5.2B presents elements of a solution.

 Consolidation of Learning